OpenBB-finance/OpenBB/website/content/sdk/reference/economy/macro_parameters.md

 ---
 title: macro_parameters
-description: The macro_parameters function in openbb economy section.
-It does not take any parameters and returns a dictionary with the available macro parameters.
+description: "The macro_parameters function in openbb economy section.
+It does not" take any parameters and returns a dictionary with the available macro parameters.
   Find the source code here.
 keywords: